-Developing and supporting a sustainable community of leaders in Sub-Saharan Africa.
+Developing and supporting a sustainable community of leaders in sub-Saharan Africa.

 About the program

-In the Chichewa dialect of Malawi, Kumvana means to ‘unite so we may discuss and understand’.
+Kumvana comes from the Chichewa dialect in Malawi.
+It refers to the mutual exchange of knowledge for shared community benefit.
+It means to ‘unite so we may discuss and understand’.

 ‘If we put our minds together and share all of this information, we will have so many solutions to so many problems.’